 Kennedy Center School Performances-Several performances throughout the year for various age groups.
 Includes a spring opera for older children.

-Little Flowers- Catholic program for 5-9 year old girls based on virtues, saints, CCC & scripture-crafts too!
+Little Flowers/Blue Knights- Catholic program for 5-8 year old girls and boys based on virtues, saints, CCC & scripture-crafts too!

 Monthly Family Potlucks-themed afternoons of fellowship.
 We open and close the year with a picnic in a local park.

 Park Days - All ages outdoor fun.

 Sewing Club - Learn how to make simple projects

 Teen Activity Club - Co-ed club for our high school students.

 TheaterWorks GMU - a theater experience for young children.
 Tickets purchased at the beginning of the school year.

 Writing Club Gr 3-8 - A writing club for general skills.